 The Office of Student Accounts is committed to providing unparalleled, quality service to our constituents, balancing the needs of the students and their families with the fiduciary duties we have to the University, minimizing the bureaucratic maze while upholding accountability for all those involved in the education process at Pepperdine.

-Pepperdine University in conjunction with Corniche Travel offers a complete travel department located in the Print shop in the Facilities Managment and Planning (FM& P) Pad.
+Pepperdine University in conjunction with Corniche Travel offers a complete travel department located in the Print shop in the Facilities Management and Planning (FM&P) Pad.
 The travel department offers air, hotel, ground transportation, group and meeting planning, and exclusive value-added vacation specials.
 Hours of operation are 8 a.m. to 5 p.m., Monday through Friday.
-Any registered student may use the service and make travel arrangements in person, by telephone at 310.506.4562, or by e-mail at email@example.com.
+Any registered student may use the service and make travel arrangements in person, by telephone at 310.506.4562, or by email at PepperdineTravel@corniche.com.